WHAT TO EXPECT THROUGHOUT YOUR BORDER JOURNEY

 Mission, Texas - Overlooking the Rio Grande River & Ferry crossing

-*Overnight at local hotel with breakfast, lunch, and dinner included.
+*Overnight lodging with breakfast, lunch, and dinner included.

 Hear from local pastors and ministry leaders working with immigrant congregations